 I’m going to assume you’ve read all my previous lathe articles, and thus I’ll be glossing over most details of basic lathe skills.
 This article is more about how to manage and approach a complex machining project, and how to get parts to work together.

 The design of this engine is courtesy of Steve’s Workshop, so I’m calling it Steve’s Wobbler.
 I started by modeling the engine in Fusion 360 so I could fine tune the timing and valve alignment.

 I then used that model and Fusion’s tools to generate drawings in US Imperial units.
 Steve’s drawings are in metric, if you prefer that.
-The complete PDF of my drawings is here.
+The complete PDF of my drawings is available to Patreon subscribers.
+If you’re a Patron, check your feed!
 Okay, let’s make some chips!

 The first thing we’ll make is the crank.
 It’s made of steel.
 I’m partial to 12L14 free-machining steel for stuff like this.
 It machines beautifully, especially on smaller lathes with High Speed Steel tooling.
 The crank is a very straightforward part- just a disk with an off-center hole.

 We need a hole in the center for the crankshaft.
 Center-drill, drill 15/64ths, and then ream to 250 thousandths.